JonSaffron/ExileWorldGenerator/README.md

-# ExileMappedBackground
+# Exile World Generator
-Recreation of the world of the classic BBC Micro game Exile
+Generates the land of the classic BBC Micro game Exile

 For ages, I've wondered how the authors of Exile managed to create such an enormous world for their game and fit it all into 32Kb.
 I'd read a few explanations, but none of them really did a good job of explaining how they did it.
 So here it is, my little examination of the ingenuity involved.